polterguy/polterguy.github.io/tutorials/database-crud-operations/index.md

    where 'field1' = @0 or ('field2' = @1 and 'field3' = @2)
 ```

-Notice the relationship between the inner most `and` statement, and the paranthesis
+Notice the relationship between the inner most `and` statement above, and the paranthesis
 generated in your SQL above.
 Each boolean operator added to your **[where]** beyond
 its first, will create a new _"scope"_, adding paranthesis to your resulting SQL.
 Also notice how by setting **[limit]** to _"-1"_, we can completely avoid